jspecify/jspecify/docs/spec.md

 way to specify this fully correctly.)

 > Subtyping does end up being transitive when the relation is required to hold
-> in [all worlds].
+> in all worlds.
 And it does end up being reflexive when the relation is
 > required to hold only in [some world].
 We don't state those properties as
 > rules for 2 reasons: First, they arise naturally from the definitions.
 Second,
 > we don't want to suggest that subtyping is reflexive and transitive under both